jupyterlab/jupyter-ai/docs/source/users/index.md

 If your provider requires an API key, please enter it in the box that will show for that provider.
 Make sure to click on `Save Changes` to ensure that the inputs have been saved.

 Bedrock also allows custom models to be trained from scratch or fine-tuned from a base model.
-Jupyter AI enables a custom model to be called in the chat panel using its `arn` (Amazon Resource Name).
+Jupyter AI enables a custom model to be called in the chat panel using its `arn` (Amazon Resource Name, ARN).
 The interface is shown below:

 <img src="../_static/bedrock-chat-custom-model-arn.png"
     width="75%"
     alt='Screenshot of the Jupyter AI chat panel where the custom model is selected using model arn.' class="screenshot" />

+Note that:
+1. Bedrock Base models: All available models will already be available in the drop down model list.
+The above interface also allows use of base model IDs or ARNs, though this is unnecessary as they are in the dropdown list.
+2. Bedrock Custom models: If you have fine-tuned a Bedrock base model you may use the ARN for this custom model.
+Make sure to enter the correct provider information, such as `amazon`, `anthropic`, `cohere`, `meta`, `mistral` (always in lower case).
+3. Provisioned Models: These are models that run on dedicated endpoints.
+Users can purchase Provisioned Throughput Model Units to get faster throughput.
+These may be base or custom models.
+Enter the ARN for these models in the Model ID field.

-For detailed workflows, see [Using Amazon Bedrock with Jupter AI](bedrock.md).
+For detailed workflows, including the creation and use of custom models, see [Using Amazon Bedrock with Jupter AI](bedrock.md).

 ### SageMaker endpoints usage